 Procreate can automatically create color palettes based on images.
 Click the plus button within the color panel to create a palette.
 Pick the option to make a palette via an image and select your desired image from your library.
 Procreate will populate a color palette with colors from that image.

 The ability for Procreate to automatically pull colors from images is extremely efficient and amazing.
-Yes, you can finally have a beautiful color selection inspired by your favorite landscapes, scenes, and family photos (finally a perk to those garish sweaters we all wore in the 90’s).
+Yes, you can finally have a beautiful color selection inspired by your favorite landscapes, scenes, and family photos (finally a perk to those wild sweaters we all wore in the 90’s).

 And, automatic?!
 Heck, yes!
 I mean, the less things we have to do by hand, the better.

 Here’s how to have Procreate build color palettes from your photos automatically, step-by-step:

 1. Open the color panel and click on the plus button to create a new palette